 This is the base URL of the Provider Directory FHIR server: https://provdir.pcinc.io:59101/pcinc/fhir/r4

 If you have any questions, contact us at (206) 902-3380 or email@example.com.

-If you are ready to begin working with the Patient Access API, you must:
+If you are ready to begin working with Opala's APIs, you must first:

 1. Create an account with Opala.

 Once you have created an account, you can register one or more applications that will, after approval, be available in Opala's App Gallery.